When Love Becomes Obsession

 The Art of Love

-Your heart is a canvas and love is the masterpiece.
-Producing this work of art requires skill to blend beautiful emotions.
+Your heart is a canvas and love is a masterpiece.
+Producing this work of art requires the skill to blend beautiful emotions.
 It takes time and energy for two people to get to know each other.
 External beauty can be an alluring veil for many sins.
 And a loving heart can compensate for many shortcomings.

 Loyalty and devotion are important.
 You long for somebody who makes you feel special and takes care of you.
 But, this devotion sometimes develops into an obsession that you might not recognize.
 Love and obsession are two of the most confused feelings.
 One is a healthy emotion.
 The other is a toxic mental health issue.

 It can be difficult to tell if you are in love or are obsessed with someone.
 It is similarly challenging to tell if somebody truly loves you or has an obsession.
 Are you in a relationship but confused about its status?
-This article highlights three major indications that distinguish love versus obsession.
+This article highlights three major indications that distinguish love from obsession.
 Let’s begin.

 1. Fast-Pace Relationship